Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/5-sign-in-dotnet-wpf/README.md

 ## Explore the sample

-* After you launch the sample you should see a window with a `Sign-In` button and a combo-bo showing the options:
+* After you launch the sample you should see a window with a `Sign-In` button.
+Click the `Sign-In` button.

 ![SignIn](./ReadmeFiles/SignInScreen.png)

 * After signing in you, the user should see a screen displaying that they have successfully signed-in and basic information about their account stored in the retrieved token.